KITH1/sh_training_fun_for_all_kith/README.md

 # sh_training_fun_for_all
-this is a super cool training project
+This is a super cool training project

-There are some changes here taken straight from the odoo community; just as examples, please don't use me
+There are some changes here, taken straight from the odoo community: just as examples, please don't use me